 Port Wine, Don’t Mind if I do

-Back in the day mom used to have her friends over, and to be fancy, she’d get some port wine cheese.
+Back in the day mom used to have her friends over, she’d get some port wine cheese.

 I wanted to be fancy too so I used to eat most of the tub and then think I was a bit drunk (which obviously I wasn’t because there’s really only a few tablespoons in the whole thing but at 10 years old it was fun to think I was).
 Ah, those were the days.

 To be honest, I’m not actually a huge port wine fan.
-When my friends and I go wine tasting, I always try the port but it’s just not my thang.
+When my friends and I go wine tasting, I always try the port but it’s just not my thing.

 I say this because you might not be a dessert wine drinker either but not to worry, you can still enjoy this cheese.
 The flavor isn’t overwhelmingly port-ish and if you like regular port wine cheese, I think you’ll totally enjoy this vegan version.

 Vegan Port Wine Cheese Ball

 This Vegan Port Wine Cheese is made with a base of cashews, sun-dried tomatoes, and coconut oil.